Select your location for up-to-date news and information in your local area My Area

 These foods provide your body with energy, so having a starchy choice at each meal will boost your energy levels.

 They are naturally low in fat, high in vitamins and minerals and, if you go for the wholegrain/brown varieties, full of fibre.
-But be careful that the cereal you pick it not full of sugar, that the pancake is not covered in chocolate sauce and ice cream, or that the pitta bread is not oozing with cheese.
+But be careful that the cereal you pick is not full of sugar, that the pancake is not covered in chocolate sauce and ice cream, or that the pitta bread is not oozing with cheese.

 Carbohydrates are not fatty – but what you put on them might be.